richardjmarini/Impetus/README.md

    return results
 ```

 The context information could be written to an external key-store such as redis or memcache.
-However, there are other features such as, multiple streams which would be akin to having multiple Celery() instances, Client controlled worker spawn frequency, and methods for implementing auto-scaling which frustrated me -- but that just may be my own issue ;-)
+However, there are other features such as, multiple streams (which would be akin to having multiple Celery() instances), Client controlled execution rates and auto-scaling based on various properties which frustrated me when trying to use Celery and various other packages -- but that just may be my own issue ;-)